7 businesses acing the branding game

 Their Instagram says it all.
 Sassy, youthful, and engaging content.
-The messaging matches a brand that serves millennials and older Gen Z’s, from the mission statement to the Twitter bio and regular posts.
+The messaging matches a brand that serves millennials and older Gen Z’s, from the mission statement to the Twitter bio as well as regular posts.
 The response they receive demonstrates that the content is reaching its intended audience.
 Here is a quick 5-step guide to see what brands do right and grow their social game exponentially-

 - Identify Your Audience

 Determine where your target audience spends their time.
-Create a buyer persona and an image of your ideal customer/client.
-Put yourself in the shoes of your customers and thoroughly understand their problems.
+Create a buyer persona as well as an image of your ideal customer/client.
+Put yourself in the shoes of your customers so that you can thoroughly understand their problems.

 - Create a strong product and assets

 The next step is to select the elements that will represent your company.
 Colors, fonts, packaging, slogans, logo, whatever it be, fix them for at least some time and see how people are responding.
 Understanding color psychology is important.
-Certain colors evoke different emotions and convey different meanings.
+Certain colors not only evoke different emotions but also convey different meanings.
 You can read about them here.

 - Build a community